Kellojo/Unity-Simple-Loot-Table/README.md

 ## Using a custom item class/type

-1. Create a new CS script with the following Content:
+1. Create a new CS script with the following content:

 ```cs
 using UnityEditor;